Core concepts

 Custom usecases are subclasses of UseCase and have to have to implement two abstract methods:

-• get_name: this should return a name for the usecase, it will be used for logging and debugging.
+run: this is the main method that will be called when a usecase is started throughhackingBuddyGPTget_name: this should return a name for the usecase, it will be used for logging and debugging.

 Usecases automatically utilize our configuration mechanism.
 Usecases themselves are typically implemented using one or more agents.